nojnhuh/cluster-api-provider-azure/README.md

-# Cluster API Provider Azure Service Operator (CAPASO)
+# Cluster API Provider Azure v2 (CAPZ)

-Cluster API Provider Azure Service Operator (CAPASO) aims to demonstrate an alternative approach to implementing a Cluster API infrastructure provider motivated by the following observations from CAPZ:
+Cluster API Provider Azure v2 aims to demonstrate an alternative approach to implementing a Cluster API infrastructure provider motivated by the following observations from CAPZ v1:

 - CAPZ's custom resource types can only represent a fraction of what can be configured with Azure's REST APIs
 - Discovering, implementing, and validating the gaps in CAPZ's feature set is a continual source of